 To download this, click on the Download PDF button and you can view the solutions offline.

-For other solutions and concept related modules of other topics or subjects, visit the Vedantu site and go through the related modules.
-The solutions are free of cost and also available on Vedantu Mobile app.
+For other solutions and concept-related modules on other topics or subjects, visit the Vedantu and go through the related modules.
+The solutions are free of cost and also available on the Vedantu Mobile app.

 8. What do you understand by photosynthesis according to Chapter 1 of Class 7th Science NCERT Textbook?

 During photosynthesis, the light energy is converted into chemical energy by green plants and other organisms.
 Chloroplasts are tiny particles found inside plant cells that perform photosynthesis.
 Plants absorb carbon dioxide from the air and water from the earth via their roots.
 The Sun gives out light energy.
 The leaves release the oxygen that has been generated into the air.
 Since it is an important topic, do understand it properly along with all its components such as chloroplasts and so on.